SCSalcedo/m14-hw14-salcedo-shanna/README.md

 #   Components that I used:
-The two components that I used in this assignment was cards and the carousel.
+The two components that I used in this assignment were cards and the carousel.